AkashBhargav12/Superstore-Sales-Analysis/README.md

 2. Returns Sheet: Lists the orders that were returned.
 3. Users Sheet: Provides information on regional managers.

+Additionally the sheets contain the following columsn;

+- Row ID
+- Order Priority
+- Discount
+- Unit Price
+- Shipping Cost
+- Customer ID
+- Customer Name
+- Ship Mode
+- Customer Segment
+- Product Category
+- Product Sub-Category
+- Product Container
+- Product Name
+- Product Base Margin
+- Country
+- Region
+- State or Province
+- City
+- Postal Code
+- Order Date
+- Ship Date
+- Profit
+- Quantity ordered new
+- Sales
+- Order ID
+- Return Status
+- Region
+- Manager

-- What are the initial observations with this dataset?
+What are the initial observations with this dataset?
 What's caught our attention so far?

 1. The dataset includes detailed order information with relevant dates, sales and profit figures.
 The initial exploration reveales that the quality of the data is high and we have everything we need to perform the analysis.
 2. The Returns and Users sheets contains data that can be linked to orders through 'Order ID' and 'Region'.